 Planned input Actual input

 CA 933,674 906,876

-PA 932,845 885,030
+РА 932,845 885,030

 STAFF 4.25 AD, 0.25 AST, 0.25 CA 3.75 AD, 0.25 AST, 0.25 CA

-Performance Indicators (PI) Target 2022 Result 2022 Analyses on the basis of full or part cycles or series of visits and inspections number of horizontal analyses per year 1 2 Regular statistics on the EU shipping sector number of updates of the EU maritime profile 4 4 Outputs 2022 Achieveme nts or series of visits and ins 1.
-Horizontal Analyses, including cost-effectiveness analyses (CEAs) of full or part cycles or series of visits and inspections.
-For 2022, work is expected to focus on End-of-Cycle Horizontal Analyses of the Port State Control Directive.
-2. Production of the Equa 2.
-Production of the Equasis Annual Statistics.
-3. Support the Commission and the Member States by sharing the results of and knowledge gained from the Horizontal Analyses through workshops and seminars.
-4. Support the Member S DONA and the BI dashb States with regular statistics through the specific functionality in oards. ~ ion with data and analysis for updating/developing legislation the FS, PSC and Al Directives. ✓ t meaningful reports and analysis using available in-house data shipping in general.
-Within this context support will be offered ✓ and up-to-date statistics with added value for the general public Profile in order to highlight the importance of shipping and , ~
+Performance Indicators ( (PI) Target 2022 Result 2022 Analyses on the basis of full or part cycles or series of visits and inspections number of horizontal analyses per year 1 2 Regular statistics on the EU shipping sector number of updates of the EU maritime profile 4 4 Outputs 2022 Achievemen nts or series of visits and ins ncluding cost-effectiveness analyses (CEAs) of full or part cycle pections.
+For 2022, work is expected to focus on End-of-Cycle ne Port State Control Directive. ~ 2.
+Production of the Equa asis Annual Statistics. $\checkmark$ on and the Member States by sharing the results of and he Horizontal Analyses through workshops and seminars. $\checkmark$ 4.
+Support the Member S DONA and the BI dashbo States with regular statistics through the specific functionality in pards. $\checkmark$ ion with data and analysis for updating/developing legislation the FS, PSC and AI Directives. $\checkmark$ Produce upon request meaningful reports and analysis using available in-house data to address issues affecting shipping in general.
+Within this context support will be offered for the Safety Report. ~ nd up-to-date statistics with added value for the general public, Profile in order to highlight the importance of shipping and ~